General Info – summary

 Tree

-This small to medium sized Tree may reach a height of 10m, with a trunk diameter up to 30cm or it may be a shrub.
-The usually single stem may be curved.
+This attractive, small to medium sized Tree may reach a height of 3 to 10m.
+The usually single trunk has a diameter of up to 30cm and may be curved.
+The plant may be a shrub.
 This unarmed tree has a scanty Crown.
+The reddish-brown Branches tend to hang down – somewhat like a willow.
 The initially smooth Bark is stringy on Twigs (1-year-old current branch segments).
-The trunk becomes dark grey (photo 131) to dark brown (photo 341) or black and may be cracked or flaking.
+The trunk becomes scaly, dark grey (photo 131) to dark brown (photo 341) or black and may be cracked or flaking.
 Slight fissures develop and these become rough with age (photo 648).
-The reddish-brown Branches tend to hang down.

 Leaves

-Young Leaves are sticky and slightly shiny.
-Older leaves are less shiny, olive green and slightly lighter below (photo 118).
-They may vary up to 13 x 8cm but are usually smaller (photo 118).
-Leaves are usually opposite (photos 342) but may be alternate or 3-whorled.
-The variable leaves may be widely lanceolate, ovate, oblong, obovate-elliptic or oval leaves may all appear at the same time on this deciduous tree.
-They may be thinly leathery, olive to yellowish green or gold and simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+Young Leaves are glutinous (like glue, sticky, viscid, gummy).
+Leaves may have a slightly varnish like sheen (a small gentle brightness – photo 118).
+Older leaves are less shiny (photo 324), are olive green and slightly lighter below (photo 118).
+They may reach 13 x 8cm but are usually smaller (photo 118).
+Nodes are the points on a stem where the buds, leaves, and branching twigs originate.
+The spaces between nodes is the Internode).
+The leaves are usually opposite, but may be alternate or 3-whorled at nodes.
+The variable leaves may be widely lanceolate, ovate, oblong, obovate-elliptic or oval.
+All may all appear at the same time on this deciduous tree.
+They may be thinly leathery, olive green and simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
 In winter, the leaves change and become an attractive brownish red or yellow.
-Using a hand lens, minute gland dots may be visible on the lower side of the leaf – especially if the leaf is held against a strong light (photo 123).
-In this photo, the 5-7 pairs of main lateral Veins are clearly visible.
+Using a hand lens, minute gland dots may be visible on the lower side of the leaf.
+They become clearly visible if the leaf is held against a strong light (photo 123).
+In this photo, the 5-7 pairs of main lateral Veins are also clearly visible.
+In the field, a hand lens will help.
 The yellowish side veins tend to arch towards the apex.
 They mainly protrude below and here rusty coloured hairs may be present.
-Linking these lateral veins are ladder-like connecting veins.
-In the field, a hand lens will help.
+Linking these lateral veins are ladder-like connecting veins (photo 123).
 A bent leaf does not reveal a waxy margin.
-Leaves may have a slightly varnish like sheen.
 The Apex may form a slender, distinct, twisted and diagnostic drip tip (photos 118 & 123).
 It may also be rounded.
 The Base is narrowed, rounded or slightly lobed.
-The Petiole (leaf stalk) is up to 1cm long.
+The Petiole (leaf stalk) is up to 1cm long (photo 118).
 Stipules (basal appendages of the petiole) are absent.
-The Margin is wavy and entire (with a continuous margin, not in any way indented).
+The Margin is wavy (photo 118) and entire (with a continuous margin, not in any way indented).
 Possibly present in vein axils are hair tuft Domatia (tiny chambers produced by plants that house arthropods.
-To the naked eye, domatia appear as small bumps).
+To the naked eye, domatia appear as small bumps – photo 124).

 Flowers